reakain/pycozmo_testing/README.md

 This serves as a quick test of the PyCozmo expression and animation capabilities.

-### Faces
-- Requires disabling standard procedural faces
-- Full list just pulled form pycozmo examples

-### Animations
-- Base animations from flat stack.
-Looks like there are complete animations, and then components of those complete animations.
-- The names don't seem to line up with the names from the cozmo SDK.
-So answer hazy which animations are which

-### Need to test
-- ability to interrupt animations
-- Event handling of animation events
-- ability to make compound animations

 ## Environment Setup
 This application uses python 3, and these instructions assume python3 is set as your default python command.
 You can check your version with ```python --version```